JavaScriptKC/workshop/labs/HTTP.md

    A call to ```res.end()``` is required in order to let the client know the server has finished the response.

 7. Visit ```http://localhost:8080``` once again.
-This time there should be a page with no content, but we are not here to serve blank pages.
-Let's actually write some data.
+This time there should be a page with no conten.
+We are not here to serve blank pages so let's actually output some content.
 The response stream has a ```write``` function that takes a string to write to the output.

    ```JavaScript
    var http = require('http');